bucanero/pkgi-ps3/README.md

 3. Where to remove interrupted/failed downloads to free up disk space?

-  Check the `/dev_hdd0/tmp/pkgi` folder - each download will be in separate `.pkg` file by its title id.
+  Check the `/dev_hdd0/tmp/pkgi` folder - each download will be in a separate `.pkg` file by its title id.
 Simply delete the file and start again.

 4. Download speed is too slow!